ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

    ]
 }
 ```
-The Authorization server uses a private key to sign JWTs.
+The IdP uses a private key to sign JWTs.
-The authorization server provides the public key on a URL in the form of a JSON Web Key Set (JWKS).
+The IdP provides the public key on a URL in the form of a JSON Web Key Set (JWKS).

-1. ONE Record client gets ID token from an Authorization server
+1. ONE Record client gets ID token from an IdP

 The ONE Record client must authenticate for this request.
 As seen in the Request token API, the IdP define the authentication method as BASIC or POST

 - `POST`: `client_id` and `client_secret` in the HTTP request body
 - `BASIC`: `client_id` and `client_secret`as username and password in the HTTP Basic auth header following the encoding explained in the API description.